Gen - Bonds of Love

 “Is this acceptable?” she asks them.

-“We don’t like relationships between Gen and the slow ones,” they say.
+“We don’t approve of relationships between Gen and the slow ones,” they say.

 The green entrance band on my wrist has turned black.